erichmond33/reu/README.md

 ## Running the code

 The codebase for the Sourceformer model is based on two open source repositories.
+My requirements.txt are the packages for both repos and Deepspeed.

 ### /model